Constitution of the Tribunal - UNCITRAL Arbitration

-The time for constituting the tribunal may vary depending on the time it takes the parties to determine the number of arbitrators and the method of their appointment and the time it takes to select and appoint the members of the Tribunal.
+The time for constituting the Tribunal may vary depending on the time it takes the parties to determine the number of arbitrators and the method of their appointment and the time it takes to select and appoint the members of the Tribunal.
 The parties may agree to take as much time as they require to constitute a Tribunal.
-However, if a party asks ICSID to appoint an arbitrator, that appointment is completed on an average of six weeks from the request.
+However, if a party asks the Secretary-General to appoint an arbitrator, that appointment is generally completed on average within four weeks from the request.

 Effects of the Tribunal’s Constitution

-- A member of the ICSID Secretariat (legal counsel) is designated to serve as Secretary of the Tribunal.
+- A member of the ICSID Secretariat (legal counsel) will be designated to serve as Secretary of the Tribunal.

-An annual administrative charge (US$42,000 under the current Schedule of Fees) is divided equally between the parties and deducted from the parties' advances, on the anniversary of the date of constitution of the Tribunal.
+- The Tribunal will ask the parties to deposit an equal amount as an advance for the costs of the proceeding, including ICSID’s expenses and administrative charges.
+ICSID’s annual administrative charge (US$21,000 per party under the current Schedule of Fees is generally divided equally between the parties and deducted from the parties’ advances, on the anniversary of the date of ICSID’s involvement in the case.